app-featured

 • 1 teaspoon liquid stevia

-4. Let the eggs marinate in the fridge for 2 hours.
-Periodically rotate the eggs around so that they are being evenly coated.
+• Let the eggs marinate in the fridge for 2 hours, periodically rotating them to ensure they are evenly coated.

-6. Use a hand mixer to whip the softened cream cheese with 1/4 cup of water.
-Then mix in the egg yolks, chopped chives, and some salt and pepper.
+• Use a hand mixer to whip the softened cream cheese with the remaining water, adding just a spoonful at the time (sometimes less is needed).
+Mix in the egg yolks, chopped chives, and salt and pepper.